I had to bat through, says determined Dottin

 |

-KARACHI, Pakistan (CMC) — Deandra Dottin said her aim was to bat through the West Indies innings, especially after prolific Captain Stafanie Taylor fell cheaply in the opening One-Day International (ODI) against Pakistan here yesterday.
+KARACHI, Pakistan (CMC) – Deandra Dottin said her aim was to bat through the West Indies innings, especially after prolific captain Stafanie Taylor fell cheaply in the opening One-Day International against Pakistan on Monday.

 West Indies beat the hosts by 45 runs after racking up 253 for eight off their 50 overs at the National Stadium, with the 30-year-old Dottin hitting a career-best 132 at the top of the order.

-Her opening partner Rashada Williams fell cheaply for 15 in the 12th over and Taylor followed for six in the 18th over, but Dottin engineered a 119-run, third-wicket stand with fellow Barbadian all-rounder Hayley Matthews (57) to allow West Indies to take command of the game.
+Her opening partner, Rashada Williams, fell for 15 in the 12th over and Taylor followed for six in the 18th over, but Dottin engineered a 119-run, third-wicket stand with fellow Barbadian all-rounder Hayley Matthews (57) to allow West Indies to take command of the game.

 “What was going through my mind was that I had to bat through [the innings].
 I had to bat, if not 50 overs, at least 40 overs or 45 overs in order for us to get a good total,” said Dottin, who carried the innings before falling in the 47th over.

-“Basically I was just playing the ball late, focusing on keeping my head still and playing straight in the 'V'.”
+“Basically I was just playing the ball late, focussing on keeping my head still and playing straight in the ‘V’.”

 Dottin made a watchful start to her innings, facing a maiden off the first over of the match from seamer Fatima Sana, but got into stride with consecutive boundaries off the first two deliveries of the third over from the same bowler before racing to her half-century off 55 balls in the 18th over.